wilsonify/wilsonify.github.io/content/articles/2017-03-27-temperature-control.md

-Problem: stovetop temperature is poorly controlled resulting in inconsistent cooking times and results.
+Problem: stove-top temperature is poorly controlled resulting in inconsistent cooking times and results.

 Solution: Use an Arduino to control the temperature of pan.